Bukichi Miki: The "conservative merger"

 On 13 April 1955 Miki called upon the right-wing political parties to rally together and announced that should rivalries with the Hatoyama cabinet become an obstacle to the merger, the government was prepared to resign en masse.
 At this point Miki had been fretting over the unification of the Leftist Socialist Party with its rivals, the Rightist Socialists and had also been told by his doctor that he had contracted cancer and would live no more than three years.

 At the same time as Miki was striving to reach consensus in the Democratic Party, he engaged in manoeuvres within the Liberal Party.
-On 15 May 1955 he met with Banboku Ono, the Chairman of the Executive Council of the Liberal Party.
-Ono had once been a close aide to Hatoyama but was superseded by Miki even though Miki had previously been Hatoyama's political enemy, and for that reason despised Miki more than anyone else.
-Even so, Miki pleaded with Ono and won his support by cleverly appealing to his strong sense of patriotism.
-A meeting was then held between Miki and Kishi and their Liberal Party counterparts, Banboku Ono and Kojiro Ishii, and they officially began the process of merging their parties.
-On the other hand, Takeo Miki and Kenzo Matsumura, leaders of the Reform Party, responded by arguing that conservatives should have two parties rather than just one.
+On 15 May 1955 he met with Banboku Ōno, the Chairman of the Executive Council of the Liberal Party. Ōno had once been a close aide to Hatoyama but was superseded by Miki even though Miki had previously been Hatoyama's political enemy, and for that reason despised Miki more than anyone else.
+Even so, Miki pleaded with Ōno and won his support by cleverly appealing to his strong sense of patriotism.
+A meeting was then held between Miki and Kishi and their Liberal Party counterparts, Banboku Ōno and Mitsujirō Ishii, and they officially began the process of merging their parties.
+On the other hand, Takeo Miki and Kenzō Matsumura, leaders of the Reform Party, responded by arguing that conservatives should have two parties rather than just one.
 As the debate was coming to a close, Hatoyama blurted out while weeping that his cabinet would have to resign, and panicking at the prospect, they ended up backing the merger.

 But the final fight over who should be president of the new party was no less difficult.
 As a result, they put the presidency on the back burner and set up an interim presidential committee, agreeing to choose the president through an election after the party had been formed.
 Thus, the difficult conservative merger was completed, and Japan's first unified right-wing party, the Liberal Democratic Party, was born.
-Miki, Hatoyama, Ono, and Taketora Ogata made up the interim presidential committee, and five months later, Hatoyama was inaugurated as party president.
+Miki, Hatoyama, Onō, and Taketora Ogata made up the interim presidential committee, and five months later, Hatoyama was inaugurated as party president.
 The party had been formed while leaving the most vexatious conflicts unresolved, and Miki is well known for his assessment that it "would be lucky to last two or three years".